varabyte/kobweb/README.md

 You can open your project in IntelliJ and start editing it.
 While Kobweb is running, it will detect changes and deploy updates to your site automatically.

-## Built on Web Compose
+## Layered upon Web Compose

+While Kobweb includes its own UI layer (called Silk), you can also use Web Compose methods as well.
 To learn more about Web Compose, please visit [the official tutorials](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Web/Getting_Started).

 # Templates